shyam0103/ops-copilot/README.md

 - New employees repeatedly ask the same onboarding questions
 - No visibility into ticket status or priority

+In most teams:

+- Knowledge is scattered across PDFs, docs, and files
+- Operational issues are tracked separately in tickets or chats
+- New members struggle to find answers
+- Existing teams waste time re-explaining known information

+Result:

+- Slower decision-making
+- Repeated questions
+- High operational overhead
+- Teams spend significant time searching for information instead of acting on it.

 ## The Solution

 Ops-Copilot is a conversational interface that combines document search with ticket management.
 Instead of hunting through files or waiting for email responses, users ask questions in natural language and get instant, cited answers.
 When issues require human intervention, tickets are created automatically with full context.

+**Product Idea**

+What if teams could ask a single system questions like:
+- “What does our onboarding document say about access?”
+- “Summarize the key issues raised last week.”
+- “Create a ticket for this operational problem.”

+OpsCopilot was built to solve this by combining:

+- Document understanding (RAG)
+- Conversational AI
+- Ticketing workflows
+- Secure multi-user access

 **Design decisions and trade-offs:**